Numerical evidence for the non-Abelian eigenstate thermalization hypothesis: Conclusions

 Our work establishes multiple opportunities for future research.
 First, the non-Abelian ETH implies how systems thermalize internally in the presence of non-Abelian symmetries~\cite{MurthyNAETH}.
 These predictions can now be checked; specific models' time evolutions should be simulated numerically and on small-scale quantum computers~\cite{NYH_20_Noncommuting,Kranzl_23_Experimental,NYH_22_How}.
 Our Heisenberg models offer starting points.

 Second, our results encompass off--block-diagonal matrix elements, whereas~\cite{MurthyNAETH} focuses on block-diagonal elements.
-Leveraging the off-diagonal elements, we will derive a fluctuation--dissipation relation~\cite{Noh_20_Numerical} for SU(2)-symmetric systems~\cite{Noh_25_FDT}.
-One can also leverage the off-diagonal elements to ascertain how local operators' expectation values fluctuate about their time averages.
+Leveraging the off--block-diagonal elements, we derive a fluctuation--dissipation relation~\cite{Noh_20_Numerical} for SU(2)-symmetric systems~\cite{25_Noh_Kubo}.
+One can also leverage the off--block-diagonal elements to ascertain how local operators' expectation values fluctuate about their time averages.
 Perhaps the non-Abelian symmetry causes deviations from conventional ETH-sourced results.

 Second, the variables $R^{(T)}_{\alpha \alpha'}$ may be correlated.
 We demonstrated that $R^{(T)}_{\alpha \alpha'}$ values, viewed individually, are distributed in Gaussian fashion (Figs.~\ref{fig:Q18_Diag_Hist_s3} and~\ref{fig:Q18_Offdiag_Hist_s3}).
 We did not quantify correlations among the $R^{(T)}_{\alpha \alpha'}$s.
 Such correlations have recently undergone extensive study in conventional ETH contexts~\cite{Foini_19_Eigenstate,Jorge_2022_ETHprobability,Wang_2022_ETH_RMT}.
 The correlations affect long-time dynamics, Lyapunov exponents, and out-of-time-ordered correlators.
 Do non-Abelian symmetries change these results qualitatively?
 The mathematical toolkit of free probability theory could shed light on this question~\cite{Jorge_2022_ETHprobability}.